Alabama Nurse Aide Registry

 How to Become a CNA in Alabama

-The Alabama Nurse Aide Registry within the Alabama Department of Public Health, Division of Health Care Facilities, establishes the requirements necessary to be eligible for certification as a nurse aide in the State of Alabama.
+The Alabama Nurse Aide Registry, also referred to as the Alabama CNA registry, within the Alabama Department of Public Health, Division of Health Care Facilities, establishes the requirements necessary to be eligible for certification as a nurse aide in the State of Alabama.
 The following steps are required to become a CNA in Alabama:

 - Registering for and completing a nurse aide program approved by the Alabama Department of Health.
 State-approved programs entail a minimum of 75 clock hours of training.